giordebug/verbamanent/docs/source/finetuning.md

     it still takes a bit of tinkering.

-## Steps to fine-tune a 🐸 TTS model
+## Steps to fine-tune a 🐸 tts model

 1. Setup your dataset.

-    You need to format your target dataset in a certain way so that 🐸TTS data loader will be able to load it for the training.
+    You need to format your target dataset in a certain way so that 🐸tts data loader will be able to load it for the training.
 Please see {ref}`this page <formatting_your_dataset>` for more information about formatting.

 2. Choose the model you want to fine-tune.